Send realistic messages

 The gap

-Sysmom gives families a controlled way to rehearse phishing links, impersonation, urgency pressure, and private information asks.
+SysMom gives families a controlled way to rehearse phishing links, impersonation, urgency pressure, and private information asks.
 The child learns to pause, report, or ask for help while the parent sees exactly what happened.

 How it works